-All three buildings are designed in the Colonial Revival style and are excellent examples of the development corroboration between Harry Wardman and his architects, Frank Russell White and A.M.
-Schneider.
-The design for Clifton Terrace is a fine illustration of Wardman and his architects' apartment building designs, work that would later develop sufficiently to rank Wardman as one of the city's most skilled apartment building designers.
+All three buildings are designed in the Colonial Revival style and are excellent examples of the development corroboration between Harry Wardman (1872-1938) and his architects, Frank Russell White (1889-1961), and Albert Moreland Schneider (1884-1924).
+The design for Clifton Terrace is a fine illustration of Wardman and his architects’ apartment building designs.

-The Clifton Terrace Apartment complex is typical of the large numbers of conventional, middle class apartments that were constructed in great numbers throughout Washington in the 1910s and 1920s.
-During these decades interest of the middle-class in apartment living surged as individuals and families competed to rent moderate-priced apartments.
-Clifton Terrace remained a middle-to-upper middle class apartment complex until 1962, when it fell into disrepair.
+The Clifton Terrace Apartment complex is typical of the large numbers of conventional, middle-class apartments that were constructed in great numbers throughout DC in the 1910s and 1920s.
+During these decades, middle-class interest in apartment living surged as individuals and families competed for moderately priced rental apartments.
+Clifton Terrace remained a middle-to-upper-middle-class apartment complex until 1962, when it fell into disrepair.

 National Register: December 26, 2001